Will User Experience merge into Design Management?

 The article features, as the title suggests, 18 design managers who each give their personal definition of DM.
 I liked aspects from all of them, with quotes like:

-"The real value offered by design management to an organization is its consistent orchestration and nurturing of shared values and realities" (although to me that sounds like a definition of branding)
+"The real value offered by design management to an organization is its consistent orchestration and nurturing of shared values and realities" (although to me that sounds like a definition of branding)and:

 "Products, uniforms, buildings, Web sites -- design management can make a contribution in any area in which communication takes place.
 The newest frontier is process design.
 Designers should look beyond the coventional activities, such as packaging, graphics and product design.
 Designers have an important role to play in defining how companies use information.
 How is product information documented and communicated?
 How are new employees trained?
 How can the customer experience be simplified and refined?"
 (Sohrab Vossughi, President of ZIBA Design)